gl-inet/docs3.x/docs/setup/dns.md

 Check `Override DNS Settings for All clients` will capture the DNS request from all connected clients.
 For example Google Chrome cast.
 This option does not need to be used with custom DNS server.

-You can also check `DNS over TLS from cloudfare` so as to adopt the public DNS service from Cloudflare directly.
+You can also check `DNS over TLS from cloudflare` so as to adopt the public DNS service from Cloudflare directly.

 *Note: You may need to reconnect the network in order to activate your DNS settings.*